 If you’re not sure whether to get Term or Whole of Life, give me a bell on 057 93 20836 and I can talk you through the pros and cons of each.

-The thing about Life Insurance is that it’s not much use to you when you’re alive and well.
-Of course it’s not – because that’s the point.
+Life Insurance isn’t much use to you when you’re alive and well.
+Of course, it’s not – because that’s the point.
 It will be invaluable, though, if you were to pass away, especially if you’re leaving behind a young family who’d struggle financially without your income.

 There’s no sugar-coating it: we’re all going to die one day and Life Insurance will make your entrance into the big sleep that bit easier for your family.

-It’s true that Life Insurance makes more sense if you have kids or a partner, but you’d be surprised how helpful it’ll be for family members when it comes to paying for your funeral or footing any bills that need to be paid off.
+It’s true that Life Insurance makes more sense if you have kids or a partner, but you’d be surprised how helpful it’ll be for family members when it comes to paying for your funeral or footing any bills they are left with.

 And that’s before I mention your debts that’ll need to be paid off too.

-However, every investment runs the risk of going up as well as down – and there’s the added hassle of management fees and the time that goes into nurturing your investment so it’ll grow into something that’s genuinely worth it.
+However, every investment runs the risk of going up as well as down – and there could be the added hassle of tenants and the time that goes into nurturing your investment so it’ll grow into something that’s genuinely worth it.

 No way!